bertolo1988/flight-scrappper/README.md

 ### Contributing

 Contributions, pull requests are welcome & appreciated!

-Send me an email if you want to make questions.
+Send [me](https://github.com/bertolo1988/) an email if you have questions regarding possible contributions.